iskag/my-first-lepo/README.md

 # my-first-lepo
-This is my fjirst repo
+This is my awesome repo